bcallaway11/qte/README.md

  summary(jt.cia)
 ```

-More examples and details about other functions in the package can be found at the package's [website](http://bcallaway11.github.io/qte/)
+More examples and details about other functions in the package can be
+found at the package’s [website](http://bcallaway11.github.io/qte/)